 Tai Chi Warm Up Exercises for Arthritis

 Arthritis is very demanding on the the joints so warming up the joints helps to reduce swelling and free up movement but tai chi warm up exercises for arthritis need to be gradual.
 Thinking about the series of nine movements above, you want to start each movement with the smallest of circles and work on making them bigger.
 So if you are rotating the wrists as an example, you will do three 1-inch diameter circles, three 2-inch diameter circles, and three 3-inch diameter circles, still for a total of nine or more.
 If you feel a pressure that is uncomfortable, stay with the smaller rotation.
 You goal is to release synovial fluid in your joints, not strain them.
+If you have knee pain or osteoarthritis then read this essay that is specifically about warming up and rehabilitating the knees.

 Can you shoot the bull with classmates, do static stretches, and jump into the form?
 Sure, but you might as well do any sport then.
 The classes that excel at tai chi are in a peak condition prior to the form starting and are in a really good mental space to be able to absorb and learn.
 When everyone is in the same place, you absorb their energy and everyone quickly transitions to a powerful calm place.